gaokanxu/lumos/docs/src/cli/examples/test-validator.md

 ⠈ 00:36:02 | Processed Slot: 5142 | Confirmed Slot: 5142 | Finalized Slot: 5110 | Snapshot Slot: 5100 | Transactions: 5142 | ◎499.974295000
 ```

-Leave `solana-test-validator` running in its own terminal.
+Leave `lumos-test-validator` running in its own terminal.
 When it is no longer
 needed, it can be stopped with ctrl-c.

 ## Interacting

-Open a new terminal to interact with a [running](#running) `solana-test-validator`
+Open a new terminal to interact with a [running](#running) `lumos-test-validator`
-instance using other binaries from the Solana CLI Tool Suite or your own client
+instance using other binaries from the Lumos CLI Tool Suite or your own client
 software.

 #### Configure the CLI Tool Suite to target a local cluster by default

 ```
-solana config set --url http://127.0.0.1:8899
+lumos config set --url http://127.0.0.1:8899
 ```

 #### Verify the CLI Tool Suite configuration

 ```
-solana genesis-hash
+lumos genesis-hash
 ```

 - **NOTE:** The result should match the `Genesis Hash:` field in the
-  `solana-test-validator` status output
+  `lumos-test-validator` status output

 #### Check the wallet balance

 ```
-solana balance
+lumos balance
 ```

 - **NOTE:** `Error: No such file or directory (os error 2)` means that the default
   wallet does not yet exist.
-Create it with `solana-keygen new`.
+Create it with `lumos-keygen new`.
 - **NOTE:** If the wallet has a zero SOL balance, airdrop some localnet SOL with
-  `solana airdrop 10`
+  `lumos airdrop 10`

 #### Perform a basic transfer transaction

 ```
-solana transfer EPhgPANa5Rh2wa4V2jxt7YbtWa3Uyw4sTeZ13cQjDDB8 1
+lumos transfer EPhgPANa5Rh2wa4V2jxt7YbtWa3Uyw4sTeZ13cQjDDB8 1
 ```

 #### Monitor `msg!()` output from on-chain programs

 ```
-solana logs
+lumos logs
 ```

 - **NOTE:** This command needs to be running when the target transaction is